 This post may include affiliate links.
 We get a commission if you sign up with a partner; this commission is at no cost to you.
 And don't worry: We only recommend products and services that we believe may be helpful — scout's honor.(Last Updated On: February 13, 2019)

 Enjoy this post sponsored by Lexington Law.

 We’re in the fourth quarter and a few months away from a new year!
 Imagine all of the cool things you can do in 2018 if you fix your credit… Cool things like buying a Lambo!
-(Okay, maybe I’m getting ahead of myself, but you know what I mean.)
+(Okay, maybe not.)
 The question you may be asking is — how can I go about improving my credit?
 Let’s talk about it.

 Here are a few steps to take:

 Step 1: Find Out Where You Stand